Background pattern

 --------------------------------------------------------------------------------------------------------------------

-INFORMATION FOR HEALTHCARE PERSONNEL:
+INFORMATION FOR HEALTHCARE PROFESSIONALS:

 Azitromicina Altan 500 mg powder for solution for infusion is presented in single-use vials.
-It is administered via intravenous infusion for at least 60 minutes once reconstituted and diluted.
+It is administered by intravenous infusion for at least 60 minutes once reconstituted and diluted.
 To do this, the following instructions must be followed:

-Reconstitution:Prepare the initial solution of Azitromicina Altan 500 mg powder for solution for infusion by adding 4.8 ml of sterile water for injections to the 500 mg vial and shake the vial until all the powder is dissolved.
-It is recommended to use a standard 5 ml syringe (not automatic) to ensure that the exact amount of 4.8 ml of sterile water for injections is introduced.
+Reconstitution: prepare the initial solution of Azitromicina Altan 500 mg powder for solution for infusion by adding 4.8 ml of sterilized water for injectable preparations to the 500 mg vial and shake the vial until all the powder is dissolved.
+The use of a standard 5 ml syringe (not automatic) is recommended to ensure that the exact amount of 4.8 ml of sterilized water for injectable preparations is introduced.
 Each ml of reconstituted solution contains 100 mg of azithromycin.

 Parenteral administration products must be visually inspected before administration for any foreign particles; if this occurs, being evident in the reconstituted fluid, the solution must be discarded.